-i.
-General Anti-LGBT Harassment from Guyanese Police
+1. General Anti-LGBT Harassment from Guyanese Police

 LGBT individuals commonly described being mocked by law enforcement in public because of their SOGIE.
 Arun, a gay man, recalled walking on the road with some transgender friends who had "cross-dressed": "The police said, 'Show me your ID.
 What is your name?"
 Because their identity card did not match their appearance, Arun said, "the police started to laugh loudly at them."
 Others described experiences of walking down the road and police acting like they would hit them with their car, forcing them to jump out of the way.
-466 ii.
-Sexual Harassment from Guyanese Police
+"The police started to laugh loudly at them."
+Others described experiences of walking down the road and police acting like they would hit them with their car, forcing them to jump out of the way.

 Additionally, while most LGBT persons said the laws against "cross-dressing" and sodomy were not actively enforced, their existence enables police to threaten and harass LGBT persons into paying bribes.
 Prince, a gay man, described how the laws were more actively enforced years ago, but now some police use them to "try to extort money from you."
-467